mersanjay24/permission/README.md

             });

 ----------------------------------------------------
-Thanks For Tutorial
-In the Market so many project and sample code i also used so many sample example code for lurning
-My all code is based on this tutorial it is also one of the good tutorial for permission Thanks Mahdi Tajik for creating tutorial https://github.com/mahdit83
+In the Market so many project and sample code available and also used tham My all code is based on this tutorial, it is also one of the good tutorial for permission Thanks 'Mahdi Tajik' for creating this nice tutorial https://github.com/mahdit83

 Link : https://github.com/mahdit83/advancedPermissionHandler